udayvarikuti/Few-Shot-Segmentation-Ablation-Study/panet/src/README.md

 ### Data Preparation

-The prepared data containing both VOC and COCO datasets can be found [here] (https://drive.google.com/file/d/1OGY-yDE01GETtNbJGhx94mKIqT0zwxPR/view?usp=sharing).
+The prepared data containing both VOC and COCO datasets can be found [here](https://drive.google.com/file/d/1OGY-yDE01GETtNbJGhx94mKIqT0zwxPR/view?usp=sharing).
 If you want to setup the data manually, please follow the instructions below

 #### VOC Dataset